OP-LoRA: The Blessing of Dimensionality: Additional Results

-\textbf{Can using SGD with Momentum or Adam help? }\citet{arora2018optimization} connects MLP reparameterization to acceleration mechanisms such as momentum-based optimization.
-Therefore, a natural question is if using standard acceleration methods like SGD with Momentum or Adam is enough.
-We experiment by adding Momentum to SGD and replacing it entirely with Adam, an optimizer that combines adaptive learning rates with momentum.
-As shown in \cref{fig:optimizers}, both Adam and SGD with Momentum improve reconstruction error for MF, but OP-MF retains its significant advantage.
-This shows that the advantages of OP-MF compose with even best-case, advanced, optimizers.
+In \cref{fig:gradients} (b), we observe the behavior of effective rank across iterations for both MF and OP-MF.
+We find that OP-MF can approximate the effective rank of the best-case SVD solution much more closely than standard MF.

-\textbf{Case-study takeaways: }Taken all together, OP-MF achieves lower reconstruction errors and adapts better to poorly conditioned optimization landscapes than standard MF.
-This advantage persists even with advanced optimizers.
-This suggests that MLP reparameterization is effective, and we demonstrate this in the larger-scale experiments in the next section.
+\textbf{Finding 3: OP-MF composes well with both SGD with Momentum and Adam.} A natural question is if using standard acceleration methods like SGD with Momentum or Adam is enough.
+In Figure \ref{fig:optimizers} we present experiments by adding Momentum to SGD and replacing it entirely with Adam, an optimizer that combines adaptive learning rates with momentum .
+Both Adam and SGD with Momentum improve reconstruction error for MF, but neither reach the SVD solution.
+Moreover, OP-MF composes with even best-case and advanced optimizers to find the SVD solution even faster, indicating their complimentary nature.